cyrilletuzi/angular-async-local-storage/README.md

 The `indexedDB` API is asynchronous and efficient, but it is a mess to use:  you will soon be caught by the callback hell, as it does not support `Promise`s.

-This lib has a simple API similar to native `localStorage`, but internally stores data via the asynchronous `indexedDB` for performance.
+This library has a simple API similar to native `localStorage`, but internally stores data via the asynchronous `indexedDB` for performance.
 All of this powered by [RxJS](https://rxjs.dev/).

 ## Getting started